 Selection is based on submission of a high-scoring abstract for presentation at the national AGS Annual Scientific Meeting, AND on evidence of an early and promising career in clinical geriatrics research, education, or public health (as demonstrated by supporting letters of recommendation and evidence of productivity in a curriculum vitae).
 Qualified applicants may have additional education, such as an MPH or MCS degree, but must be participants in a clinical education program in medicine, nursing, pharmacy, or similar degree-granting course of study.

 Applicants must submit an abstract of research or research-in-progress electronically via the AGS Annual Scientific Meeting.
-Click here for the abstract submission site.
 The student's curriculum vitae and a letter of support from the student's advisor/research mentor outlining the student's role in the research, as well as his/her interest in and promise for an academic career in the appropriate aging-related field must be sent to the AGS office.

 $500 travel stipend to attend the AGS Annual Scientific Meeting.